esync-network/docs/docs/ecredits_ecosystem/faq.md

 ## Is eCredits trusted?
 Does the SCE have my funds?
 The SCE does not have access to your funds.

-eCredits (ECS) are stored on the decentralized eCredits Blockchain.
+eCredits (ECS) are stored on the decentralized eSync Network.
 It is a new blockchain based on the Ethereum protocol, a proven blockchain technology.

 When you register with the eWallet App for the first time, whether it’s a personal or a business account, you'll be asked to create your Seed Phrase.
 The Seed Phrase is your security key to the eWallet App consisting of 12 words in a specific order.
 It is crucial to keep your Seed Phrase secure, so that no one else can access it.